What is a declaration of trust?

 In legal jargon, the deed of trust records the parents' beneficial interest in the property.

-Steps to take when making a declaration of trust
+Steps to make a declaration of trust

 A trust deed changes who benefits from the property, in other words, who the true owners are.
-You should register it at the Land Registry (so that it is recorded on the public record).
+You can register it at the Land Registry (so that it is recorded on the public record).
 The change of ownership can be enforced in a court.

 The first consideration is therefore whether making a declaration of trust is in the interests of all parties.
 Responsibility for the upkeep of the property and any mortgage repayments will change proportionally as well.

 The next matter to consider is what proportion each owner will own.
 The total cost of the property is likely to include the purchase transaction fees, stamp duty, mortgage interest and perhaps obvious repairs or renovations.
-Your deal with the other owners might be that you pay some of these disproportionately to your share.
+Your deal with the other joint owners might be that you pay some of these disproportionately to your share.
 The proportions that you set out in the trust deed are those in which any sale proceeds will be distributed.
 If the property is sold for less than total costs, someone financing the deposit might not get back all that he or she put in.

 You can put other matters in the trust document, such as how repairs to the property will be paid for.
 However, because your deed is likely to be registered and available for public inspection, you might not want to keep those type of arrangements private.
 You can record them in another agreement between yourselves.